!monitor (monitor read/write/execute to a range of memory)

 [FromAddress (hex)]

-The start virtual address of where it needs to be monitored for reading or writing or executing (or a custom combination of these attributes).
+The start virtual/physical address of where it needs to be monitored for reading or writing or executing (or a custom combination of these attributes).
 You have the option to utilize this parameter for either requesting the last address of the range or specifying the length (next parameter).

 [l Length (hex)]

-The start virtual address of where it needs to be monitored for reading or writing or executing (or a custom combination of these attributes).
+The start virtual/physical address of where it needs to be monitored for reading or writing or executing (or a custom combination of these attributes).
 You have the option to utilize this parameter for either requesting the length of monitoring memory or specifying the last address (previous parameter).

 [ToAddress (hex)]